TExtubation/LoaLMP/README.md

 /home/myusername/scripts/yad-loki.sh
 ```

+I did not create any way to control the Loki's fan, as I never really noticed it much, and when I did, I tweaked the games a bit so it wasn't really audible.
+The options are still there though from the ayn-platform drivers, but YMMV.

+I also did not feel the need to be able to adjust the TDP of the system, as the system seems to do just fine on its own controlling it.
+It can be controlled via Ryzenadj, but that is an entirely different beast.

 #### The Games:

 Okay, but how are we going to game on this if there is no multiarch, Wine, Steam, Bottles, or Lutris, you might ask?